yashchitalia/yashchitalia.github.io/_pages/about.md

 I am a Ph.D. student in the [Medical Robotics and Automation Laboratory](https://robomed.gatech.edu/) at the Georgia Institute of Technology.
 I am interested in the design, modeling, and control of surgical robots, especially miniature continuum (flexible) robotic tools.
 I have been fortunate enough to have contributed to the development of surgical robots that are changing the landscape cardiovascular and neurosurgical procedures.
-I have had the great pleasure of working with some very brilliant collaborators at the Georgia Institute of Technology that specialize in robotics, mechatronics, computer vision, modeling of mechanical systems, machine learning, medical device design, diagnostics, haptics, and healthcare robotics.
+I have had the great pleasure of working with some very brilliant collaborators at the Georgia Institute of Technology that specialize in robotics, mechatronics, computer vision, modeling of mechanical systems, machine learning and haptics.
 I also often collaborate with interventional radiologists, radiation oncologists from the [Emory Winship Cancer Institute](https://winshipcancer.emory.edu/index.html) and the [Emory University Department of Neurosurgery](http://neurosurgery.emory.edu/).

 Before joining the lab, I also briefly worked on generating haptic datasets for [robotic hospital beds](http://pwp.gatech.edu/hrl/autobed-a-web-controlled-robotic-bed/) that can sense the pose of the occupant for collaborating with [PR2 robots](http://pwp.gatech.edu/hrl/wp-content/uploads/sites/231/2016/07/collaboration-robotic-bed.pdf).